Awesome Aromatic Ethiopian Coffee Ceremony: Love It!!

 July 16, 2023

-The Ethiopian coffee ceremony, known as “Bunna Tetu,” is a traditional ritual deeply rooted in Ethiopian culture and hospitality.
-It’s a social event that brings people together to share not just a cup of coffee but also stories, conversations, and connections.
+The Ethiopian coffee ceremony, “Bunna Tetu,” is a traditional ritual deeply rooted in Ethiopian culture and hospitality.
+It’s a social event that brings people together to share a cup of coffee, stories, conversations, and connections.
 This ceremony is a significant part of daily life in Ethiopia, reflecting the country’s emphasis on community and meaningful interactions.

 The ceremony typically takes place in a household, where the host prepares and serves coffee to guests.
 It involves several distinct steps that are carried out with precision and care: